spotinst/help/src/docs/ocean/features/running-hours.md

 ## Scaling Behavior (Kubernetes)

 When a period of running time ends, Ocean automatically scales down the entire cluster to 0.
-During the off time, all nodes are down, the Ocean Controller is down, and does not report information to the autoscaler.
+During the off time, all nodes are down, the Ocean Controller is down, and does not report information to the autoscaler. <!--need chan ge for aks here -->

 When off time ends, Ocean starts a single node from a virtual node group without taints.
 If all virtual node groups have taints, Ocean starts a node from the default virtual node group unless `useAsTemplateOnly` is defined, in which case no node is started.